meirisoda/obsidian/School_Fall2023/PSCL389/Group Project/Gratitude & Forgiveness Presentation Notes.md

 Control: past > future
 ##### Again, adaptation level theory

 Although lottery winners felt good about winning the lottery, they took less pleasure than controls in a variety of ordinary and mundane events.
 They were not generally happier than the control group.
 #### Limitations
-Limitation was that the data is obtained only at a single point in time and do not trace out the
+Limitation was that the data is obtained only at a single point in time and do not trace out the the temporal course of adaptation.
+A longitudinal study might be good to determine how adaptation level effects change over time for lottery winners.
 ## Alternative Explanations
 Not found in this specific study but is important to note the strain that supposedly-positive experiences can cause.
 Stories such as Faustus, King Midas or the Sorcerer's Apprentice warn us that having out dreams fulfilled can create more problems than are solved.